 How Does ReadyBoost Work

 SuperFetch is a disk cache management system that enhances Window's responsiveness when loading and switching between frequently used programs.
 The way it works is that SuperFetch constantly monitors system data for these programs and preloads them into the cache to be loaded faster into RAM.
-For instance, the Chrome browser is the first program that I use every time I Start my Windows computer, so SuperFetch loads Chrome files on the RAM to minimize the launch time.
+For instance, the Chrome browser is the first program I use every time I start my Windows computer, so SuperFetch loads Chrome files on the RAM to minimize the launch time.